magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Create / Instantiate Objects

-There are two main section of memory: stack and heap.
+There are two main sections of memory: stack and heap.
-- Stack objects have an automatic lifespan, their lifetime is actually controlled by the their scope.
+- Stack objects have an automatic lifespan, their lifetime is actually controlled by their scope.

-  The stack size is small (usually 1~10MiB), if you have a big object, you have to store it in the heap.
+  The stack size is small (usually 1~10 MiB), if you have a big object, you have to store it in the heap.

   Compiler may let objects create on heap when it diagnostics the content of the object goes big (e.g. `std::string`), these objects use a smart pointer to release memory automatically.
-- Heap: once you allocated an object in the heap, it's gonna sit there unill you explicitly delete it.
+- Heap: once you allocated an object in the heap, it's going to sit there until you explicitly delete it.

 ```cpp
 import std;